Signiﬁcant features of the internal control and risk management system with regard to the Group ﬁnancial reporting processs

 An internal control system for ﬁnancial reporting continuously monitors these principles.
 To this end, methods are provided to ensure that evaluation of the internal control system in financial reporting is structured and uniform across the BASF Group.

 The signiﬁcant risks for the BASF Group regarding a reliable control environment for proper ﬁnancial reporting are reviewed and updated on an annual basis.
-Risks are compiled into a standardized questionnaire and presented in a central risk catalog.
+Risks are compiled into a central risk catalog.

 Moreover, a centralized selection process identiﬁes companies that are exposed to particular risks, that have a material impact on the Consolidated Financial Statements of the BASF Group, or that provide service processes.
 The selection process is conducted annually.
 In the relevant companies, one person is given the responsibility of monitoring the execution of the annual evaluation process.